6 new movies and TV shows on Netflix, Amazon Prime, HBO Max and more this weekend

 For All Mankind season 2 (Apple TV Plus)

-Episodes of season 2 are rolling out weekly, and season 1 is available to stream now.
+Episodes of season 2 are rolling out weekly, and season 1 is already available to stream.
 There's also an AR story app set before season 2, if you've got an Apple device.

 Now streaming on Apple TV Plus, with new episodes releasing each week